 Sure, it might not be lethal, but you can use it to pull anything or anyone anywhere, restrict your opponent's movement or just get a hold on them, use tension or torsion to launch something, lay a trap for an unsuspecting foe... or just about anything else that can control the flow of a fight.
 Fiction allows for shenanigans like Variable-Length Chain and Instant Knots, so these characters can duplicate a Grappling-Hook Pistol to pull themselves around in settings that don't technologically allow for one.

+Sometimes overlaps with Master of Threads.
 Characters like this tend to be along the lines of The Smart Guy, The Sneaky Guy, The Chessmaster, and the Combat Pragmatist thanks to the levels of complexity and deception that their rope tricks demand.
-This can have several implications.
+This can also have several implications.

 - Ayakashi Triangle: The rope fastening Matsuri's sword sheathe to his battle suit is much longer than it looks.
 He can quickly unravel it, swinging it around his opponents to tie them up, using the attached sheathe itself as a weight.